moderniselife/SchroDrive/README.md

 # SchröDrive

 The ultimate media automation orchestrator.
-SchröDrive seamlessly integrates with Overseerr to automatically search Prowlarr or Jackett for the best torrents and deliver them to your preferred debrid service.
-Currently supporting TorBox with upcoming support for Real-Debrid, All-Debrid, and Premiumize.
+SchröDrive seamlessly integrates with Overseerr to automatically search Prowlarr or Jackett for the best torrents and deliver them to your preferred debrid service. **Full support for TorBox and Real-Debrid**, with upcoming support for All-Debrid and Premiumize.

 ## Releases
 - [Latest Release](https://github.com/moderniselife/SchroDrive/releases/latest) - Auto-incremented version and release notes